Meet the Board

 A – I have been involved with the Cooperative movement since I first started working.
 Credit Unions are an alternative to highstreet banks and pay-day loan companies.
 If we can continue to grow our membership base by making people in the community aware of the more affordable loans and benefits of saving with their Credit Union, then I believe we’re making a difference to the local economy.

 Q – I think you’ll agree that personal finance, savings and loans, is a competitive market.
-What are your top 3 reasons for joining a Credit Union as opposed to a high-street bank?
+What are your top three reasons for joining a Credit Union as opposed to a high-street bank?

 1. Typically, Credit Unions offer higher interest rates on deposits.